Red Velvet Cupcakes

 • Baking soda

 • Cocoa powder – Red velvet has a hint of cocoa powder added to the mixture.
-You want to use unsweetened cocoa powder, and not dutch process.
+You want to use unsweetened cocoa powder or natural cocoa powder, and not dutch process.
+Dutch cocoa powder will not react the same way with the baking soda.
 You can read more here about natural cocoa vs dutch process cocoa.

 • Salt